|

 just a few cents each.
 There are growers in some areas of the United States

-that do harvest seeds.
-But I promise, it is highly unlikely they will
+that do harvest seeds, but I promise it is highly unlikely they will

 even answer an email from anyone wishing to buy those seeds.
 They prefer to